Is a blue wave coming? That’s one of many things we will be talking about on today’s show with Denise from California.

 This is important because we know special council Muller has been interested in Manafort’s role in that meeting.

-In this episode I conclude my conversation with Detective Small a veteran of the NYC Police Department’s Human Relations Unit by discussing solutions in training for the department.
+In this episode I conclude my conversation with Detective Small a veteran of the NYC Police Department’s Human Relations Unit.
+We discuss solutions in training for the department and policing the community.

 I ask Detective Small to paint a picture of how the New York City Police Department would look if it wanted to improve itself, the quality of policing and its relationship with the public.